-An interview I recently participated in as a cross-cultural interpreter left me frustrated and feeling hopeless about the possibility of there ever being a solution to how to confront harmful African cultural practices that fuel the spread of HIV.
-The Western interviewer I was assisting, despite my cultural briefing prior to the meeting still assumed that Africans share Western vulnerability, longing and anxiety associated with sexual performance.
+A women’s workshop I and a colleague from Canada Department of Global Affairs were invited to participate in left me frustrated and feeling hopeless about the possibility of there ever being a solution to how to confront harmful African cultural practices that fuel the spread of HIV.
+My Western colleague, despite my cultural briefing prior to the workshop still assumed that Africans share Western vulnerability, longing and anxiety associated with sexual performance.

 In North America, the next biggest thing in sexuality is orgasm.
 Men and women of all ages are so obsessed with orgasms that whole sections in local bookstores are dedicated to a single-minded focus on the mechanics of sex – as if new bedroom breakthroughs are being made every day.

 There are many today who believe that with the right technology, the West is about to discover the secrets of eroticism the same way they cracked the atom.